Riyadh08/Firebase_Assignment/README.md

-# Farukh App Project
+# Firebase Auth and Firestore App Project

-Welcome to the **Farukh App Project** repository!
+Welcome to the **Firebase Auth and Firestore App Project** repository!
 This project is a collaborative effort by our team to create a beautiful and functional SwiftUI app integrated with Firebase for authentication and Firestore for data storage.

 ---